Federal Work Study Program

 - Ensure that student takes a 30-minute unpaid lunch break if scheduled to work 6 consecutive hours

 - Notify the Office of Student Financial Aid if a student does not report to work.

-- Additional hours are permitted during school breaks, if student is not attending courses, not to exceed 40 hours per week, the yearly awarded amount, or the maximum of 8 work hours per day.
+- Additional hours are permitted during school breaks.
+If a student is not attending courses, they may not exceed 37.5 hours per week, the yearly awarded amount, or the maximum of 7.5 work hours per day.

 - Provide evaluation of student's work performance and supervise accordingly.
-Evaluations are mailed to each department during April.
+Evaluations are sent to each department in April.